clawpack/doc/doc/googleearth_plotting.rst

 VisClaw will detect that this `plotdata` attribute has been set and automatically create a KML file that refers to the linked file "Chile_2010.kmz", stored at the above address.
-This KML file (see `Chile_2010.kml`_ for an example) can be easily shared or posted on webpages to allow collaborators to view your results via links to your remotely stored KMZ file.
-The KML file is set to automatically load an updated KMZ file every 5 minutes.
-You can easily change this setting by editing the KML file.
+This KML file (see `Chile_2010.kml`_ for an example) can be easily edited, shared or posted on webpages to allow collaborators to view your results via links to your remotely stored KMZ file.

 By default,  `plotdata.kml_publish` is set to `None`, in which case, no KML file will be created.